-- Using gentle pressure, apply a cold pack or a cloth filled with ice to the area around the eye.
+- Apply a cold compress soon after the injury.
+Using gentle pressure, place a cold pack or a cloth filled with ice to the area around your eye.
 Take care not to press on the eye itself.
-Apply cold as soon as possible after the injury to reduce swelling, and continue using ice or cold packs for 24 to 48 hours.
+Apply cold as soon as possible after the injury to reduce swelling.
+Repeat several times a day for a day or two.

-- Look for evidence of blood within the white and colored parts of the eye.
-If blood can be seen in either of these sites, seek urgent care by an eye specialist (ophthalmologist).
+- Look for blood.
+If you see it in the white or colored parts of the eye, seek urgent care by an eye specialist (ophthalmologist).

-- Seek medical care immediately if you experience vision problems (double vision, blurring), severe pain, or bleeding in the eye or from the nose.
+- Seek medical care immediately if you have vision problems (double vision, blurring), severe pain, bruising around both eyes, or bleeding in an eye or from the nose.